 3. Eat properly

 Swimming is an exercise that burns a lot of calories.
 If you want to look like a pro swimmer, you have to give your body enough fuel to sustain your training regime.
-But it isn’t enough simply to eat – you have to consume a nutritious, balanced diet that gives your body exactly the right types of sustenance.
+But it isn’t enough simply to eat to transform your body to swimmer’s body – you have to consume a nutritious, balanced diet that gives your body exactly the right types of sustenance.

 This means balancing your diet into three core groups: